juergenhoetzel/clj-nio2/README.md

-A NIO.2 library for clojure
+A NIO.2 library for Clojure
 ===========================

 This package provides a lispy interface to NIO.2 introduced with Java 7.